nragusa/nikeplus/README.md

 ## Optional: Query with Amazon Athena

 [Amazon Athena](https://aws.amazon.com/athena/) is an interactive, ad-hoc query service which makes it easy to query data stored in S3 using traditional ANSI SQL like syntax.
-With this data now stored in a multi-line, JSON formatted syntax, you can now query it using Amazon Athena.
+With this data now stored in a single-line, JSON formatted syntax, you can now query it using Amazon Athena.
 See the [Getting Started](https://docs.aws.amazon.com/athena/latest/ug/getting-started.html) to get going with Amazon Athena.

 Average number of miles by terrain:
 ```